Our Story

 Supporters met at Strathpeffer’s Victorian station to walk along the old railway track, closed since the 1940s, which will form the major part of the link.
 The intrepid walkers came prepared with step ladders and old carpet to negotiate the barbed wire fences, and garden shears and loppers to clear the path of some of the weeds and dead branches.

-Around 8 years ago the Strathpeffer Community Council produced a feasibility study looking at the need for such a path.
+In 1997, the Strathpeffer Community Council produced a feasibility study looking at the need for such a path.
 The study identified a preferred route but difficulty over access has meant that it has since gathered dust.

 Alternative routes have an increased cost and a steep incline so are less suitable for kids and wheelchairs.